x0rb3l/robelcampbell/_posts/2021-07-26-WUMED_OSED_Review_and_Path_to_OSCE3.md

 ### Conclusion
 This whole experience was really tough but highly rewarding and I thank God for graciously providing me with the ability to accomplish it.

 What's next?
 I will definitely be taking a long break from any type of certification as I ramp up for this deployment.
 Lately I have been trying to decide what I really want to specialize in and I think I am leaning towards IoT and embedded security.
 I just purchased the book [Practical IoT Hacking](https://nostarch.com/practical-iot-hacking) and so far its pretty awesome.
-I have already done a little bit hardware hacking and firmware reverse engineering and hopefully I can do more security research blog post in the near future.
+I have already done a little bit hardware hacking and firmware reverse engineering and hopefully I can do more security research blog posts in the near future.

 God bless